The Prelude

 The clerk tapped a laminated sheet on the counter with one finger.
 “Appointments only.”

 The guard stepped forward and put a hand on the man’s shoulder.
+The man flinched, pulling the baby closer.
+“Don’t touch me.”

 “Sir,” the guard said, voice calm.
 “You need to leave.”

-“You’re going to put us outside?”
+“You’re going to put us outside?
+In February?”

 “Stop.”
-His voice cut through the sterile room and heads turned.
-“Let him talk to someone.”
+His voice cut through the sterile hum.
+Heads turned.

-The clerk looked at him.
+The clerk’s eyes fixed on him.
 “Step back.”

 “Back up.”

-“You’re telling him to leave with a baby.
-You’re hiding behind a speaker and a laminated sheet.”
+He pointed at the counter, finger shaking.
+“You’re telling him to leave with a sick baby.
+You’re hiding behind glass and laminated sheets while people freeze.”

 “Stop resisting.”